More ANOVAs

 t-test connections

 When we have only two measurements per group (e.g., odd and typical feathers from each bird), we can use a t-test approach to achieve similar goals.
 This approach is known as a paired t-test.
 Instead of focusing on the difference in means (like a 2-sample t-test), the test focuses on the mean difference between paired measurements (which would be 0 under the null hypothesis!).
 In this way, it is effectively a one-sample test that is pairing the data to reduce variation (blocking).
-We can do carry out the test:
+We can carry out the test, but (as of early 2024) we need to use a wide dataset.

 Paired t-test